urql-graphql/urql/docs/api.md

 ### `useMutation` (hook)

-Accepts a single `query` argument of type `string`.
+Accepts a single `query` argument of type `DocumentNode`.
 And returns the current mutation's state and an `executeMutation` function in a tuple.
 The mutation is not started unless `executeMutation` has been called.